WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

-The rise of GLP-1 receptor agonists—drugs like Ozempic, Wegovy, and Zepbound—produced clinical trial results showing average weight loss of roughly 15-20% for patients using weekly injections.
-WeightWatchers continued to offer point systems, group meetings, and digital subscriptions alongside those pharmaceutical options.
-The company's stock, which had peaked above $100 per share in 2018, fell to under $1 before the filing.
-Oprah Winfrey, who had invested $43 million for a 10% stake in 2015 and served on the board for nearly a decade, departed in February 2024 after disclosing she had been using weight loss medication.
+Revenue had fallen to about $811 million in 2024 as GLP-1 receptor agonists—drugs like Ozempic, Wegovy, and Zepbound that produced 15-20% average weight loss in clinical trials—drew members away from point systems and group meetings.
+The company's stock, which peaked above $100 per share in 2018, traded under $1 before the filing.
+Oprah Winfrey, who invested $43 million for a 10% stake in 2015 and served on the board for nearly a decade, departed in February 2024 after disclosing she had used weight-loss medication.

 | Debtor(s) | WW International, Inc., et al. (7 entities) |